 - the right to ask for copies of information that you have supplied to us, to be sent either to you or a third party in a reusable format

 - the right to be forgotten and to request deletion or removal of personal or special category data.
 There are certain exemptions to this right, for example where the information is necessary to fulfil the obligations of a contract.
 In accordance with this exemption, once a policy is in force we are unable to delete the information we hold as it is necessary to fulfil our obligations to administer any claim that may arise

 - the right to access or obtain copies of the personal information held about you by us, or request that we correct any inaccuracies in that information

 - the right to challenge automated decisions.
 During the preparation of a quotation, Premier Underwriting Ltd makes decisions based on automatic processing and profiling.
-You have the right to request human intervention so you have the right to speak to someone who may review the automated decision, provide a more detailed explanation and assess if the automated decision was made correctly.
+You have the right to speak to someone who may review the automated decision, provide a more detailed explanation and assess if the automated decision was made correctly.
 You also have the right to challenge an automated decision made about you

 - the right to object to any processing carried out on the legal ground of Legitimate Business Interests, unless our reasons for undertaking that processing outweigh any prejudice to your data protection rights